Ghana, Sierra Leone Move From Diplomacy To Delivery As PJCC Kicks Off In Accra

 By Makiza Micheline Latifa | April 21, 2026

-The opening ceremony, held Tuesday at Ghana’s Ministry of Foreign Affairs, brought together senior officials from both countries to chart a structured agenda for cooperation across critical sectors, in direct response to mandates issued by President John Dramani Mahama and President Julius Maada Bio during high-level state visits in 2025 and early 2026.
+The opening ceremony, held on Tuesday at Ghana’s Ministry of Foreign Affairs, brought together senior officials from both countries to chart a structured agenda for cooperation across critical sectors, acting on the instructions of both heads of state, whose engagements over the past year laid the political groundwork.

 Ghana and Sierra Leone have maintained strong bilateral relations over the years, marked by mutual support during crises and collaboration in development.
 That solidarity has deep roots, most notably in Ghana’s contribution to Sierra Leone’s stability during its civil war, when Ghanaian forces served under ECOMOG to help restore peace to the country.